coverclock/com-cranequin-pocketwatch/README.md

 Arduino libraries are provided unchanged from what I downloaded from the Universal Solder web site.

+If you look at the Arduino sketch that runs in the AVR microcontroller, and peruse my changes, you will see that you can make the default time zone, and the default DST enable/disable state, anything you want.
+So you can set it to your own time zone and DST usage so that it powers up in the correct state.
+(I left mine set to UTC and no DST.)

 Included in this repository is a unit test program that can test portions of the Pocketwatch library without any hardware.
 It should work on virtually any Linux system.
 I also used it on my desktop Mac.